-However, nearly every HR software vendor offers recruiting features.
-With so many options available, choosing the best recruiting system is a daunting task.
-To simplify the buying process, this guide details the best recruiting software vendors, recruiting software trends and features, and what to look for in enterprise, agency, and smb recruiting software.
+Nearly every HR software vendor offers recruiting features, so choosing the best recruiting system can be a daunting task.
+To simplify the buying process, this guide lists the best recruiting software vendors, recruiting software trends and features, and what to look for in enterprise, agency, and SMB recruitment tools.

 |Zoho Recruit||PCRecruiter||Breezy HR|

-There’s no denying it: the recruiting process is time-consuming.
+Recruiting is, unfortunately, a time-consuming process.
 Recruiters and hiring managers face resume overload.
-They sort, rank, and send applications to the correct person for review.
-Then managers collaborate with recruiters to screen, interview, and onboard qualified candidates.
+After they sort, rank, and send applications to the correct person for review, they then have to collaborate with managers to screen, interview, and onboard qualified candidates.
 And along the way, everyone in the process must communicate with follow-up emails, internal messages, and offer letters.

 Thankfully, the entire process has gone digital.

-Companies have replaced dated systems and paper resumes with new technology that offers social media recruiting, online assessments, automatic workflows, and real time analytics.
+Companies have replaced dated systems and paper resumes with modern technology that offers social media recruiting, online assessments, automatic workflows, and real time analytics.
 Now, recruiters can take a systematic approach to hiring.
-This not only saves time, energy, and resources, but leaves candidates with a pleasant brand experience as well.
+This not only saves time, energy, and resources but leaves candidates with a pleasant brand experience as well.

 Hundreds of vendors now crowd this market with software that contains seemingly identical functionality.
 As yesterday’s cutting-edge features become today’s standard, differentiators like usability, customizations, analytics, and data management become increasingly important.
 TechnologyAdvice can help you cut through the noise and find a list of vendors that meet your needs.
 Click on the banner below to get your recommendations.

-Recruiting software is the lynchpin to any company’s talent acquisition strategy.
+Recruiting software is the linchpin to any company’s talent acquisition strategy.
 It provides a central location and database for all recruitment efforts.
-At the enterprise level, recruiting functionality is often offered as a module of an enterprise resource management (ERP) system, HR suite, financial management solution, or human capital management (HCM) system.
-These systems function as centralized databases for employee and customer data and provide analysis capabilities.
+At the enterprise level, recruiting tools are often offered as a module of an enterprise resource management (ERP) system, HR suite, financial management solution, or human capital management (HCM) system, rather than standalone software.
+These systems provide centralized databases for employee and customer data and improved analysis capabilities.
 Recruiting modules expand upon these features.

-For smaller businesses, a recruiting software can be included in larger HR or ERP systems, or can be purchased as a standalone, best of breed system.
+There’s even specific recruiting software for small business that can be included in larger HR or ERP systems or purchased as a standalone, best of breed system.
 Best of breed recruiting tools often communicate with other business software via direct integration or API.

-Regardless of how a recruiting software is packaged, having a database for recruiting makes it easier to narrow the number of applicants by searching applications for specific candidate criteria.
-Hiring managers can save information to the database, customize their workflows, apply filters to searches, and ensure they comply with federal employment and anti-discrimination laws in a single software.
+Regardless of how a recruitment tool is packaged, having a database for recruiting makes it easier to narrow the number of applicants by searching applications for specific candidate criteria.
+Hiring managers can save information, customize workflows, apply search filters, and ensure they comply with federal employment and anti-discrimination laws all in a single software.

 Functionality for most recruiting software is built around the following pillars: